juboba/epx/README.md

 # Usage

+- You can use variable `epx-commands-file-type` to control where your commands are stored.
+It accepts the following values: ’locals and ’eld.

 - `epx-add-command`
 :   Prompt for a command, name, env vars, and whether to use a
-    compilation buffer; writes it to `.dir-locals.el`.
+    compilation buffer; writes it to commands file.

 - `epx-run-command-in-shell`
 :   Pick a saved command and execute it in a shell (or compilation)